June 15th, 2008

 I reread Mike’s post on brewing fruit beers and I dreamt up this all grain blueberry ale recipe that balances sweet (from the malt), spicy (from the hops), and tart (from the berries) flavors into one beer.
-You’ll need a secondary fermenter for this recipe.
+You’ll need a secondary fermentor for this recipe.

 Ingredients: